Computer Hardware (Taster Course)

 Content

-• Explain how computer hardware encodes data.
+• How computer hardware encodes data.

-• Explain the reference and functioning of shift registers and counters.
+• Shift registers and counters.

 • Von Neumann and Harvard architectures.
-Processor design approaches
+Processor design approaches.

 • Techniques for performance enhancement such as caching and parallelism.